0xPolygon/cdk/docs/da_integration.md

 ## Smart Contracts

 The versions of the smart contracts that are being targeted for the DA integrations are found in [zkevm-contracts @ feature/banana](https://github.com/0xPolygonHermez/zkevm-contracts/tree/feature/banana).
-This new version of the contracts allow for multiple “consensus” implementations but there are two that are included by default:
+This new version of the contracts allows for multiple “consensus” implementations but there are two that are included by default:

 - zkEVM to implement a rollup.
 - Validium to implement a validium.
 - Adding a custom solution.

 This document only considers the first approach, reusing the `PolygonValidium` consensus.
 That being said, the `PolygonValidium` implementation allows a custom smart contract to be used in the relevant interaction.
 This could be used by DAs to add custom on-chain verification logic.
-While verifying the DA integrity is optional, any new protocol will need to develop a custom smart contract in order to be successfully  integrated (more details bellow)
+While verifying the DA integrity is optional, any new protocol will need to develop a custom smart contract in order to be successfully  integrated (more details below)

 This is by far the [most relevant part of the contract for DAs](https://github.com/0xPolygonHermez/zkevm-contracts/blob/533641301223a1e413b2e8f0323354671f310922/contracts/v2/consensus/validium/PolygonValidiumEtrog.sol#L91C5-L98C36):